inadeqtfuturs/site/content/blog/01-programmatic-menu.md

 So, what's happening here?

-- We're deconstructing the item so we can use "label", "to", and check for subItems.
+- We're deconstructing the item so we can use 'label', 'to', and check for subItems.
-- We then use a [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) to differentiate arrays that do and do not have "subItems".
+- We then use a [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) to differentiate arrays that do and do not have 'subItems'.
-- If one does, we map the "label" and "to" properties to a list item and Link tag, respectively.
-We also add an "angle-down" icon to signify that the link has a dropdown menu.
+- If one does, we map the 'label' and 'to' properties to a list item and Link tag, respectively.
+We also add an 'angle-down' icon to signify that the link has a dropdown menu.
 - Then, we map the subItems in similar fashion, iterating over the subItem object.
 - The second half of the ternary just gives us a standard Link nested in a list item.